tinkledoomhammer/some-notes/stackedit/Code/Rust/100 Exercises.md

 	* or it is defined in the standard library's **prelude**

 Prelude
-: A set of traits and types that are automtically imported into every Rust p
+: A set of traits and types that are automtically imported into every Rust program : `use std::prelude::*;` duplicates the effect of the auto-import

 Inherent method
 : A method defined directly on a type, without using a trait